What kinds of classes can Honors students take?

 Are transfer students eligible for the Honors Program?

-Absolutely, although it may be a challenge to fit it into your schedule.
+Absolutely!
 Because most Honors courses are offered in the LAS Core, and because transfer students have often completed a substantial number of these credits, we recommend that you work closely with your advisor to find Honors classes that meet the requirements you need to best fit your schedule and interests.
 If you have met most of your Core requirements, you may want to consider an Undergraduate Research Mentorship Initiative, which can be taken for Honors credit (junior standing required).

 I was invited to join the Honors Program when I was accepted into Columbia.
 Now what?